Learn about our community campaign for more frequent, connected and 100% electric buses!

 The demographics of the Western suburbs - primarily young people, migrants, people of colour and those from low socio economic backgrounds - mean that access to affordable, equitable and reliable public transport is essential for ensuring people can access key services in the area.
 Many residents work in essential services that are often located outside their local suburb, so are travelling into the city daily for employment.
 Better buses for residents of Western Melbourne is a climate justice solution to ensure that everyone, no matter their background, age or identity can access transport options to get where they need to go on time, without having to rely on having access to a car.

 We are calling on Victorian Minister for Public Transport, Minister Carroll and the Victorian government to listen to the community and commit to:

 - Improve frequency to 10 minute buses on all routes across Melbourne's West

-- Transition all new buses in the West to electric buses by 2025, with a commitment for 100% electric buses statewide by 2030
+- All new buses in the West to electric buses by 2025, with a commitment for 100% electric buses statewide by 2030

 - Upgrade the top 25 worst bus connections across the state by 2025